Ohtuproju2021syksy/Discord-Bot-better/documentation/usermanual-faculty.md

 ## Disabling the bridge on a text channel

 Users with faculty rights can disable the bridge between a certain course channel and Telegram.
 This can be used e.g. on off-topic course channels where there's a lot of discussion that could flood the Telegram chat with messages not directly related to the course.
 Note that the bridge can be disabled only on non-default channels, that is channels which were created individually with `/create_channel` after the course was created.
+To disable the bridge on a channel, write the command `/disable_bridge` on that channel.
 You can check in which channels the bridge is disabled with the command `/status`.

 To enable the bridge on a channel, write the command `/enable_bridge` on that channel.

+## Hiding a text channel from regular users

+Users with faculty rights can hide a text channel from regular users inside a course.
+This can be used to e.g. make a private chat for course instructors.
+Note that the bridge can be disabled only on non-default channels, that is channels which were created individually with `/create_channel` after the course was created.
+To hide a text channel, write the command `/hide_channel` on that channel.
+Note that the command also disables the bridge on that channel, so that instructor specific conversations won't accidentally leak to Telegram.

+To reveal the channel to regular users, write the command `/unhide_channel` on that channel.
+Note that the command also enables the bridge on that channel.

 #### Faculty specific commands ####